awsdocs/aws-xray-developer-guide/doc-source/xray-daemon-local.md

 You can run the daemon locally for development and testing\.

 When running locally, the daemon can read credentials from an AWS SDK credentials file \(`.aws/credentials` in your user directory\) or from environment variables\.
-For more information, see \.
+For more information, see [Giving the Daemon Permission to Send Data to X\-Ray](xray-daemon.md#xray-daemon-permissions)\.

 The daemon listens for UDP data on port 2000\.
 You can change the port and other options by using a configuration file and command line options\.
-For more information, see \.
+For more information, see [Configuring the AWS X\-Ray Daemon](xray-daemon-configuration.md)\.

 ## Running the X\-Ray Daemon on Linux<a name="xray-daemon-local-linux"></a>